 2. More people will use their time for growth or learning and living meaningful lives, because they don’t have to spend time earning more money.

 3. People don’t have to leave their families long period of time to work abroad, which usually happens in third world countries.

 4. The government and the police department exist to sustain peace and harmony.
 There will be no corruption and no crime involving money.
 Or maybe, no poverty.

 5. To make the money-free system works, each adult person will contribute to the society.
 For example, while farmers are busy growing food, there are engineers/builders constructing the farmers’ houses.
 In return, the farmers provide food for them.
 Educators teach kids and the parents of these kids bring food to the teachers and provide shelter.
 Same goes for other professions.
 Barter.

 Now, can we live without money?
 I think so.
 The air is free.
 Water is free.
 And all the foods are supposedly free.
 We just invented money so people will have something to work for and not become lazy bastards.

 I’m not saying that it must happen.
 But I believe it’s possible.
 The government can make it happen if they only admit that the system of money has made most humans greedy monsters (I mean no offense).

 Or maybe they see it.
-They just don’t do something.
+They just ignore it.

 “Money can’t buy life.” — Bob Marley